She’s fierce. She’s feisty. She’s Miriam Defensor-Santiago.

 She excelled in almost all areas, including swimming.
 In fact, she emerged as champion during a provincial swimming competition sponsored by the Red Cross.
 As a freshman, she was also a Spelling Bee champion and appointed as editor-in-chief of their high school paper, a position she held until graduation.

-2. She loved going around in bathing suit.
+2. She loved going around in a bathing suit.

 Yes, Miriam can also wear sexy swimsuits.
 The photo above was taken by the Philippine Daily Inquirer when she was still an immigration commissioner.

 Asked about her infamous photo, Santiago said: “I love that bathing suit picture.
 It is the ideal tropical wear, really, then you can wear high heels.”

 3. She finished B.A.
 Political Science in UP Visayas in only three and a half years.

 However, she decided to remain in the university for an additional semester and finished her course with an almost perfect grade of 1.1 (1.0 is considered the highest grade in the Philippines).

 And despite a three-month bout with illness, she graduated magna cum laude in 1965.
 In addition to this honor, she also received the Rotary Award for Most Outstanding Graduate.